thunderamith25/MARVEL-D-P/README.md

 ### Indicators:

-A red LED indicates a short-circuit condition.
+1)A red LED indicates a short-circuit condition.

-A green LED signals normal operation.
+2)A green LED signals normal operation.

-Push Buttons: Used to control the relay mechanism, allowing for manual reset after a fault.
+3)Push Buttons: Used to control the relay mechanism, allowing for manual reset after a fault.

-Connections: The relay coil is activated by the control circuit, and in case of a short circuit, the relay opens, disconnecting the motor and protecting the system.
+4)Connections: The relay coil is activated by the control circuit, and in case of a short circuit, the relay opens, disconnecting the motor and protecting the system.

 This circuit provides a simple yet effective short-circuit protection mechanism by utilizing a relay to break the connection when an overcurrent situation occurs, preventing damage to components.
 ![Screenshot 2025-04-03 161411](https://github.com/user-attachments/assets/4be3dd90-8f8b-4103-8ae2-79bc38126f00)